 This Broccoli Cauliflower Casserole is a wonderful side dish that you can easily make for special occasions.
 It is gluten-free and low-carb, yet unbelievably tasty.

 One of our favorite vegetable is cauliflower and we love to create new recipes with it.
 Give us a head of raw cauliflower and we can just sprinkle some salt, squeeze some lemon on the florets and eat it as a side.
-On the other hand, my husband is quite picky about some vegetables including cauliflower, so I try to find the right recipe for him.
-Guess what?
-He ate this broccoli cauliflower casserole so heartily that he finished it in a minute and asked for the second.
+And this broccoli cauliflower casserole is an amazing vegetarian lunch that we make often during winter.

-This is the second cauliflower recipe he liked in one week and you can imagine how I am proud of myself.
-He already has a favorite cauliflower recipe that I make often and shared with you long time ago: Cheesy Cauliflower Recipe.
+We already have a favorite cauliflower recipe that we make often and shared with you long time ago: Cheesy Cauliflower Recipe.
 We even made a video for it in case you need.
 This time we wanted to change things a bit though and came up with one of the best broccoli and cauliflower recipes.

 We wanted this casserole to be really healthy and low-calorie, so we didn’t load it with cheese, just ½ cup was enough.
 If you like it more cheesy, you can increase the amount of cheese.
 It’s definitely up to you.
 Besides, this is a gluten-free broccoli cauliflower casserole recipe.
 No flour or no substitute for it is needed.
-Instead I added a combination of yogurt and milk in the egg mixture.
+Instead we added a combination of yogurt and milk in the egg mixture.
 This helps everything hold together, so you can slice it when serving.